dalejn/cleanBib/README.md

 * Max Bertolero
 * Ann Sizemore Blevins
+* Christopher Camp
 * Eli Cornblath
 * Jordan Dworkin
+* Cleanthis Michael
+* Kendra Oudyk
 * Jeni Stiso
 * Erin Teich
+* virtualmarioe
 * Dale Zhou

 # Changelog

+* __10/18/2020__
+  * add predicted gender benchmarks for papers using this tool/with a diversity statement, thanks to Kendra for the work from [Organization for Human Brain Mapping Hackathon 2020](https://ohbm.github.io/hackathon2020/)!
+  * add R code to plot the predicted gender balance compared to benchmarks, as in [Dworkin et al. (2020)](https://doi.org/10.1038/s41593-020-0658-y), thanks to Cleanthis for the work from [Organization for Human Brain Mapping Hackathon 2020!](https://ohbm.github.io/hackathon2020/)

 * __10/13/2020__
   * update wiki to florida race data